openweb3-io/waas-openapi/java/lib/docs/TransactionsApi.md

     // Uncomment the following line to set a prefix for the API key, e.g. "Token" (defaults to null)
     //ApiKeyAuth.setApiKeyPrefix("Token");

-    // Configure API key authorization: SignatureAuth
-    ApiKeyAuth SignatureAuth = (ApiKeyAuth) defaultClient.getAuthentication("SignatureAuth");
-    SignatureAuth.setApiKey("YOUR API KEY");
-    // Uncomment the following line to set a prefix for the API key, e.g. "Token" (defaults to null)
-    //SignatureAuth.setApiKeyPrefix("Token");

     TransactionsApi apiInstance = new TransactionsApi(defaultClient);
+    List<String> walletIds = Arrays.asList(); // List<String> | Unique system generated identifier of the wallet
+    List<String> chainIds = Arrays.asList(); // List<String> | The blockchain network on which the transaction takes place.
+    List<String> tokenIds = Arrays.asList(); // List<String> | The tokenId involved in the transaction.
     List<String> assetIds = Arrays.asList(); // List<String> | The assetId involved in the transaction.
-    List<String> chainIds = Arrays.asList(); // List<String> | The blockchain network on which the transaction takes place.
+    String hash = "hash_example"; // String | The transaction hash, which uniquely identifies a transaction on the blockchain.
+    String status = "status_example"; // String | The status of the transaction.
     String cursor = "cursor_example"; // String | A cursor value for pagination purposes.
-    String hash = "hash_example"; // String | The transaction hash, which uniquely identifies a transaction on the blockchain.
     Integer limit = 56; // Integer | The number of records to return default: 20
-    String status = "status_example"; // String | The status of the transaction.
-    List<String> tokenIds = Arrays.asList(); // List<String> | The tokenId involved in the transaction.
-    List<String> walletIds = Arrays.asList(); // List<String> | Unique system generated identifier of the wallet
     try {
-      PageTransaction result = apiInstance.v1TransactionsList(assetIds, chainIds, cursor, hash, limit, status, tokenIds, walletIds);
+      CursorPageTransaction result = apiInstance.v1TransactionsList(walletIds, chainIds, tokenIds, assetIds, hash, status, cursor, limit);
       System.out.println(result);
     } catch (ApiException e) {
       System.err.println("Exception when calling TransactionsApi#v1TransactionsList");